tansawit/personal-site-hugo/content/posts/keys-not-wallets.md

 But if you look closely, you might notice notice two things:

 - **the wallet is asking you to only sign a message**, not actually broadcast the transaction
-- **you've never actually added the Initia network** or switched to it on your wallet
+- **you've never actually needed to add the Initia network** or switch to it on your wallet

 How is this possible?

 ### The Secret Sauce

 As mentioned before, the Widget is using the connected wallet solely as a signing device.
 It is offloading the function of broadcasting the transaction from the wallet to itself.
-And since the private key you're using to sign the message is the same across all chains, the network the wallet is connected to doesn't matter.
+And since the private key you're using to sign the message is the same across all chains, the network the wallet is currently connected to doesn't matter.

 The Widget handles all the tasks necessary to make that possible.
 But what are these tasks?